blotto/thermometer/README.md

 Reference Date
 -----

-The temperature is measured by the `age` of a record or the average age of a set of records from a reference date.
+The temperature is measured by the age of a record or the average age of a set of records from a reference date.
 By default, this reference date is DateTime.now.
 However you can change the reference date when making calls to the three main methods of this Gem.
+For example , on `has_temperature` :

 ```ruby
 User.first.has_temperature